stickerboy/irc-scripts/README.md

 - - -

-###Join Chanel
+###Join Channel
 !join \<channel\>

-Joins a specific channel - only available for use by channel operators
+Joins a specific channel - only available for use by bot admins

+###Part Channel
+!part \<channel\>

+Parts a specific channel - only available for use by bot admins